axelarnetwork/webdocs/docs/setup/setup-testnet.md

 Look for the field `catching_up`:
 * `true`: you are still downloading the blockchain.
 * `false`: you have finished downloading the blockchain.

+## Next steps

+Congratulations!
+You joined the Axelar network and downloaded the blockchain.

+Learn what you can do with Axelar:

+* Basic management of your Axelar node
+* Tutorial: transfer UST or LUNA tokens from the Terra blockchain to EVM-compatible blockchains such as Ethereum, Avalanche, Fantom, Moonbeam, Polygon.